robweber/cronxbmc/README.md

 [![License](https://img.shields.io/github/license/robweber/cronxbmc)](https://github.com/robweber/cronxbmc/blob/master/LICENSE.txt)
 [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/)

 This addon consists of a plugin and a service that will let you schedule various Kodi functions to be run on timers of your choosing.
-Functions to run can basically be anything from the list of built in Kodi functions (http://kodi.wiki/view/List_of_built-in_functions).
+Functions to run can basically be anything from the list of [built in](http://kodi.wiki/view/List_of_built-in_functions) Kodi functions or any [JSON-RPC methods](https://kodi.wiki/view/JSON-RPC_API/v12).
 Examples include:

 * Rebooting
 * Restart Kodi